 This follows the growth of other food delivery startups like FoodPanda, UberEats, and Zomato — all of which are dependent upon a rapid scaling up of their business to achieve “economies of scale.”

 Economies of Scale

-In economics, there is a theory that the more a company produces of an item, the cost to produce each item decreases.
+According to economic theory, the more a company produces of an item the less it costs to produce each item.

-This theory is known as “economies of scale” and is tied to your total fixed costs being divided by an ever larger number of items being produced.
+This theory is known as “economies of scale.”
+It is computed by dividing your fixed costs by the number of items produced.